actionml/universal-recommender/README.md

 **Note**:This query should be considered **experimental**. mixing user history with item similarity is possible but may have unexpected results.

+##Events
+The Universal takes in potentially many events.
+These should be seen as a primary evnet, which is a very clear indication of a user preference and secondary events that we think may tell us something about user "taste" in some way.
+The Universal Recommender is built on a distributed Correlation Engine so it will test that these secondary events actually relate to the primary one and those that do not correlate will have little or no effect on recommendations (though they will make it longer to train and get query results).
+It is recommended that you start with one ot two events and increase the number as you see how these events effect results and timing.

+###Usage Events

+Events in PredicitonIO are sent to the EventSever in the following form:

+	{
+		"event" : "purchase",
+		"entityType" : "user",
+		"entityId" : "1243617",
+		"targetEntityType" : "item",
+		"targetEntityId" : "iPad",
+		"properties" : {},
+		"eventTime" : "2015-10-05T21:02:49.228Z"
+	}

+This is what a "purchase" event looks like.
+Note that a usage event **always** is from a user and has a user id.
+Also the "targetEntityType" is always "item".
+The actual target entity is implied by the event name.
+So to create a "category-preference" event you would send something like this:

+	{
+		"event" : "category-preference",
+		"entityType" : "user",
+		"entityId" : "1243617",
+		"targetEntityType" : "item",
+		"targetEntityId" : "electronics",
+		"properties" : {},
+		"eventTime" : "2015-10-05T21:02:49.228Z"
+	}

+This event would be sent when the user clicked on the "electonics" category or perhaps purchased an item that was in the "electronics" category.
+Note that the "targetEntityType" is always "item".

+###Property Change Events

+To attach properties to items use a $set event like this:

+	{
+		"event" : "$set",
+		"entityType" : "item",
+		"entityId" : "ipad",
+		"properties" : {
+			"category": ["electronics", "mobile-phones"]
+			"expireDate": "2016-10-05T21:02:49.228Z"
+		},
+		"eventTime" : "2015-10-05T21:02:49.228Z"
+	}

+Unless a property has a special meaning specified in the engine.json, like date values, the property is assumed to be an array of strings, which act as categorical tags.
+You can add things like "premium" to the "tier" property then later if the user is a subscriber you can set a filter that allows recommendations from `"tier": ["free", "premium"]` where a non subscriber might only get recommendations for `"tier": ["free"]`.
+These are passed in to the query using the `"fields"` parameter (see Contextual queries above).

+Using properties is how boosts and filters are applied to recommended items.
+It may seem odd to treat a category as a filter **and** as a secondary event (category-preference) but the two pieces of data are used in quite different ways.
+As properties they bias the recommendations, when they are events they add to user data that returns recommendations.
+In other words as properties they work with boost and filter business rules as secondary usage events they show something about user taste to make recommendations better.

-##Creating New Model with New Event Types
+##Creating a New Model or Adding Event Types

-To begin using on new data with an engine that has been used with sample data or using different events follow these steps:
+To begin using new data with an engine that has been used with sample data or using different events follow these steps:

-1. Create a new app name, change `appName` in `engine.json`
+1. Create a new app name, backup your old `engine.json` and change `appName` in the new `engine.json`
 2. Run `pio app new **your-new-app-name**`
 3. Make any changes to `engine.json` to specify new event names and config values.
 Make sure `"eventNames": ["**your-primary-event**", "**a-secondary-event**", "**another-secondary-event**", ...]` contains the exact string used for your events and that the primary one is first in the list.
 4. Import new events or allow enough to accumulate into the EventStore.
-If you are using sample events from a file run `python data/**your-python-import-script**.py --access_key **your-access-key**` where the key can be retrieved with `pio app list`
+If you are using sample events from a file run `python examples/**your-python-import-script**.py --access_key **your-access-key**` where the key can be retrieved with `pio app list`
 5. Perform `pio build`, `pio train`, and `pio deploy`
 6. Copy and edit the sample query script to match your new data.
 For new user ids pick a user that exists in the events, same for metadata `fields`, and items.
 7. Run your edited query script and check the recommendations.